eqNj/eqN-PD2-Filter/README.md

 Made it so items that gain +1 potential maximum sockets from being upgraded indicate this in their description(s) (unless doing so would make them unusable for low level dueling).

-A corrupted Annihilus will now always have a red name and a corrupted Annihilus with the +1 All Skills corruption will have a purple + in front of it's red name.
+A corrupted Annihilus will now always have a red name and a corrupted Annihilus with the +1 All Skills corruption will have an orange + in front of it's red name.
 Useful for drop trading.

 Thoroughly refined the unique items that notify on drop to further accomidate any possible niche use cases.